pascalpp/pascal.com/src/lib/diary/2024-03-30-troubleshooting-an-appkit-bug/page.md

 mastodon: https://moth.social/@pascal/112187636624986783
 ---

 In the macOS AppKit framework, there's an `NSWorkspace` API method for setting the current desktop image, scaling method, and fill color.
-The method is called [`setDesktopImageURL`](https://developer.apple.com/documentation/appkit/nsworkspace/1527228-setdesktopimageurl), and it accepts a file URL, a screen reference, and an options dicitionary, including `fillColor`.
+The method is called [`setDesktopImageURL`](https://developer.apple.com/documentation/appkit/nsworkspace/1527228-setdesktopimageurl), and it accepts a file URL, a screen reference, and an options dictionary, including `fillColor`.

 ![Wallpaper settings in macOS](./wallpaper.webp){ .polaroid loading=lazy style="--deg: 0" width=600 }